Android-for-Python/Android-for-Python-Users/README.md

 There is no magic universal buildozer.spec, its configuration depends on the functionality of your app.

-Finally buildozer.spec's syntax is not Python's syntax:
+**Note:** `buildozer.spec` syntax is `.ini` syntax, so there is no syntax checking.
- - comment characters must only occur on the first character of a line.
+ - Options must start on the first character of a line.
- - comment characters must not occur inside a list.
- - build options must start on the first character of a line.
+ - Comments must start on the first character of a line.
+ - Comments must not be imbedded in multi-line options.
+ - Failure to follow this syntax may result in non-deterministic behavior.

 ## What should I change?

 Generally change as few options as possible; resist the temptation to overspecify, you will over constrain the implementation.

  - If the app is for you, change the `title` and `package.name`.